Tracker Installation on Strap

 1. The fuzzy side of the strap should face the bottom of the tracker.

-2. For users with smaller body sizes, if the strap is too long, moving the tracker near the buckle can significantly alleviate this issue.
+2. For users with smaller builds, if the strap is too long, moving the tracker near the buckle can significantly alleviate this issue.

-For waist and chest straps, you need to unbuckle the triangular side first, then install the tracker on the strap, and finally reattach the buckle.
+For waist and chest straps, you need to first unbuckle the triangular side, then install the tracker onto the strap before fastening the buckle.
 See the video below for details.

 Complex Tracker Installation Method